CarDS-Yale/digital-readiness-for-cardiovascular-care/README.md

 workforce screen uses the most recent year of county cardiologist counts in a 2010 to 2023 panel.

-Ten sensitivity analyses ask whether the two groups survive reasonable changes to those choices.
+Sensitivity analyses ask whether the two groups survive reasonable changes to those choices.
 Four of them vary how readiness is measured: rebuilding the index from raw ACS and FCC inputs, splitting it into its infrastructure and socioeconomic halves, and swapping the 2022 vintage for 2024.
 Three vary the workforce definition: primary care